opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.

+* `security_groups` - (Optional) An array of one or more security group IDs to associate with the AutoScaling Configuration.

 The `disk` block supports:

 * `size` - (Required) The disk size.
 The unit is GB.
 The system disk size ranges from 40 to 32768,